 Cole is a skilled interviewer, adept at listening and asking the right questions regardless of the background or standing of the person he is with.
 His specialist interests include national identity, culture and emerging forms of spirituality.
 He has also written at length about the arts, particularly music and literature.

-The second was called My Father Was A Hero (Viking) and told the story of the men and women who returned home to London after WW2 but could not handle peace time.
+His second book was called My Father Was A Hero (Viking) and told the story of the men and women who returned home to London after WW2 but could not handle peace time.
 His third book Is God Still An Englishman?
 How Britain Lost Its Faith (But Found New Soul) was published by Little, Brown.
 It explores the dramatic changes in British culture and spirituality over the last 30 years and celebrates the possibilities for the future.

 His literary agent Elizabeth Sheinkman is email@example.com.
 For a full CV or to be in direct contact with Cole please use the form below.